SmartDataAnalytics/aksw-commons/docs/paths/paths.md

 ## Essentials

 In order to reference an arbitrary piece of data it is necessary to have representation for such a reference.
 Paths are somewhere between simple identifiers and query languages.
-The essence of paths is that they are sequences of segments for which `parent` and `children` function are defined.
+Foremost, a fundamental aspect of paths is that they are sequences of segments for which `parent` and `children` functions are defined.

 The main classes introduced by this module are:

-* [Path](aksw-commons-paths/src/main/java/org/aksw/commons/path/core/Path.java) which provides all the non-filesystem-specific methods of `java.nio.Path` generalized to an arbitary segment type `<T>`.
+* [Path](/aksw-commons-paths/src/main/java/org/aksw/commons/path/core/Path.java) which provides all the non-filesystem-specific methods of `java.nio.Path` generalized to an arbitary segment type `<T>`.
 * [PathBase](aksw-commons-paths/src/main/java/org/aksw/commons/path/core/PathBase.java) is a base implementation that eventually delegates all methods to a `PathOps` instance.
 * [PathOps](aksw-commons-paths/src/main/java/org/aksw/commons/path/core/PathOps.java) bundles common functionality for paths, namely path construction, string de-/serialization, comparison and self/parent token declarations (such as `.` and `..`).